Three children and two adults in hospital after north-east London bus crash

 The owner of a local cafe who helped with rescue efforts said a number of schoolchildren were among the injured passengers found ‘scared and crying’.

-In a statement on Twitter the LAS said: “Of those 19, we took five people to hospital: three children and two adults.”

-Meanwhile, the owner of a local cafe who helped with rescue efforts said a number of schoolchildren were among the injured passengers found “scared and crying” inside the bus.
+Ms Osman, who witnessed the aftermath from outside her beauty salon, said around 50 or 60 schoolchildren were standing around the vehicle after the collision.

+“It was absolutely awful,” she said, adding that she was “really shaken up by it”.

-Eric Garip, 38, told the PA news agency he rushed out of The Corner Cafe after hearing a “big bang” on the opposite side of the road and began trying to carry people out through the emergency door of the bus.
+Cafe owner Eric Garip, 38, said he rushed out of The Corner Cafe after hearing a “big bang” on the opposite side of the road and began trying to carry people out through the emergency door of the bus.

-“We were trying to take the kids out and they were panicking.
+Mr Garip said: “We were trying to take the kids out and they were panicking.”

-“I spoke to the driver and said to come out he said ‘I can’t, I’m stuck.’”

 “We sent a number of resources to the scene including ambulance crews, advanced paramedics, paramedics in fast response cars, incident response officers and members of our Hazardous Area Response Team (HART).